lovelejess/scribble/_posts/2018-01-21-angular-templates.md

 ## Content Project via ng-content
 - While property binding is great for simple html properties, it's not great for complext html rendering and reusbility.
 - Content projection allows for component resuability by placing the `<ng-content>` directive as a placeholder.
-- For example, if you wanted to reuse
+- For example, if you wanted to resuse `servers.component.ts` because you want to render it's information in different views, then you can use content projection

   **servers.component.ts**